uc-cdis/gen3.org/content/resources/operator/_index.md

 #### Specificity vs. Generality

 One of the goals when providing an external reference is to figure out the level of specificity when breaking down a property name that contains multiple concepts.
 The question is whether the new references should be created with very specific designations (This is known as pre-coordination).
 This option would likely create the need for the request of new terms in the external standard if the term is not in existence.
 The other question is, should the use of multiple terms that already exist in an external standard be used (This is known as post-coordination)?
-The best practice adopted by CTDS is to use specificity whenever corresponding terms are available in the external standard.
+The best practice adopted by Gen3 is to use specificity whenever corresponding terms are available in the external standard.
 However, If specific terms are not available, use generality by creating multiple terms that already exist in an external standard.
 For instance, if grapefruit juice is a property of interest and it is not found in the external reference, but grapefruit and juice are found individually, then using the individual properties is the preferred method.

+## 4. Dictionary Update Documentation

+When making updates to data dictionaries, it is important to document these changes for good record keeping purposes.
+The documentation should be implemented in the release notes of the respective GitHub site.
+All changes should be denoted from minor to major changes.
+Common updates include enumerated value modifications, adding or removing properties or nodes, and updates to links that describe relationships and dependencies between nodes.

+### Example Documentation

+      Gen3 Product: Sample Data Hub
+      Release Date: May 30, 2019
+      New Features and Changes

+      Create the following node:
+      sample

+      Add the following properties to the sample node: sample_name
+      sampe_time

+      Remove the following properties from the demographic node: sex
+      height

+      Add new link:
+      sample to visit node

+Proper documentation of dictionary updates fosters accountability and creates a historical representation of all dictionary changes that will allow future operators of the dictionary to understand how the dictionary has evolved over time.

+When generating the release notes there are [conventions](https://github-tools.github.io/github-release-notes/concept.html) that have been established that help with transparency and readability of release notes.
+The conventions include:

+  1) Start the subject line with a verb (for example, Update to enumerated value)
+  2) Use the imperative mood in the subject line (for example, Add, not Added or Adds header styles)
+  3) Limit the subject line to about 50 characters
+  4) Do not end the subject line with a period
+  5) Separate subject from body with a blank line
+  6) Wrap the body at 72 characters
+  7) Use the body to explain what and why, not how

-## 4. Authentication Methods
+## 5. Authentication Methods

 The following methods of authentication are supported in Gen3.
 They are listed in order of preference from OCC perspective, and technological and governance considerations are outlined below.